wesselvdrest/LAMAS-EpistemicRiddleSolver/ANALYSIS.md

 <img src="fullgraph_1.png" alt="model"
 	title="model" width="350" />

-After this announcement w_0 is removed as possibility but the atoms in the proposition are still all invalid as shown for the first proposition.
+After this announcement w<sub>0</sub> is removed as a possibility (due to the fact that no child walked forward) but the atoms in the proposition are still all invalid as shown for the first proposition.

 -----------------------------------------------------------------------------------------------------------------